 Over the last 30 years, researchers have made remarkable progress in understanding healthy brain function and what goes wrong in Alzheimer's disease.
 The following are examples of promising targets for next-generation drug therapies under investigation in current research studies:

 - Beta-amyloid is the chief component of plaques, one hallmark Alzheimer's brain abnormality.
-Scientists now have a detailed understanding of how this protein fragment is clipped from its parent compound amyloid precursor protein (APP) by two enzymes — beta-secretase and gamma-secretase.
-Researchers are developing medications aimed at virtually every point in amyloid processing.
-This includes blocking activity of both enzymes; preventing the beta-amyloid fragments from clumping into plaques; and even using antibodies against beta-amyloid to clear it from the brain.
-Several clinical trials of investigational drugs targeting beta-amyloid are included below in the key clinical trial summaries.
+Scientists now have a detailed understanding of how this protein fragment is clipped from its parent compound amyloid precursor protein (APP) by two enzymes — beta-secretase and gamma-secretase — to form the beta-amyloid protein that is present in abnormally high levels in the brains of people with Alzheimer’s.
+Researchers are developing medications aimed at almost every point in amyloid processing.
+This includes blocking activity of beta-secretase enzyme; preventing the beta-amyloid fragments from clumping into plaques; and even using antibodies against beta-amyloid to clear it from the brain.

 Back to top